How to evaluate and compare credit card processing companies

 Meeting the above criteria — and more

 There are some areas where your small, growing business might want to dive deeper when it comes to merchant services and credit card processing either in-store or online.
 When it comes to security, for example, consider whether you should be using the latest in cyber security technology to ensure that your customer's sensitive data will never be compromised, whether your customer is shopping in person, online, or by using a mobile phone.
 There is a type of credit card data security called tokenization, and many processors offer this type of technology to provide you and your business with the best security care possible.
 Tokenization replaces sensitive credit card data with numbers that are meaningless to anyone but you and the processor.
 This technology often allows you to store sensitive credit card data in your processor's database, which means your risk will be even further reduced.
 This technology also ensures that the data can't be mixed with other payment transactions.
 Furthermore, with so-called vault features you can allow your customers to keep their card data on file without fear of a security breach.
 It'll be easy and secure for your customers to purchase from your website again and again.

 On the service front, make sure you understand what your credit card processing company offers for intelligence tools such as reporting and analytics.
 What kind of transactional data will you have access to?
 What's the user interface like?
 Does it allow you to sync with other tools and platforms that you use?
 Ultimately, you'll want to know how your own customer transaction data can create benefit in how you serve your customers and understand your own business better.

-If you're interested in knowing more about the things you should expect, you can start right here at Vantiv's in-store payments information page, or check out the online and mobile payment information page here.
+If you're interested in knowing more about the things you should expect, you can start right here at Vantiv's in-store payments information page, or check out the online payment and mobile payment information pages.